Marcus Semien Player Props: Rangers vs. Red Sox

-The Texas Rangers, including Marcus Semien (.396 on-base percentage in past 10 games, 51 points above season-long percentage), take on starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+The Texas Rangers and Marcus Semien (.390 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Red Sox.
+He had a hitless performance in his previous game (0-for-4) against the Red Sox.

 Marcus Semien Game Info & Props vs. the Red Sox